REPAIR WELDING OF A CRACKED ALUMINUM FRAME

 Be safe out there!

 Posted on May 15, 2014, in construction/design, safety, tadpole trikes, tips and tagged cracked weld on tadpole trike frame, repair welding of tadpole trike frame, Steve Newbauer, tadpole trikes.
 Bookmark the permalink.
-Comments Off on REPAIR WELDING OF A CRACKED ALUMINUM FRAME.
+Leave a comment.